 But it's always a great excuse for Americans everywhere to skip their diets -- and indulge in all foods that are sweet, greasy, or calorie-laden!

-So plan on a weekend solely devoted to pigging out on everyone's favorite fast food, snacks and candy - without the guilt!
+So plan on a mid-week celebration solely devoted to pigging out on everyone's favorite fast food, snacks, candy (AND ice cream) - without the guilt!

-Even doctors say it's good to take a mental health break by indulging in your favorite junk foods, at least every once in a while.
+Even doctors say it's good to take a mental health break by indulging in your favorite junk foods once in a while.
 Why not make it National Junk Food Day?